li007205/creaturebattle/README.md

 # Overview
 A game about sustainability made into a pokemon-esque style battling.
-The user will have to answer the question correctly to do damage to each other.
+Its a turn based 1v1 battle.
+The users will have to answer each questions correctly to do damage to each other.
+This is meant to help teach children about sustainability.
+Sustainability is important to maintain the environment through energy efficiency, water conservation and resource management.
+Allowing the idea of sustainability to foster in children in some degree.

 # Usage Instructions
 - Requires 2 players to play.